benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] grant tables
 - [x] data directory

 #### Q34.
-You need to export the data in the customers table into a CSV file, with columns headers in the first row.
-Which clause do you add to your MySQL command?
+You need to export the data in the customers table into a CSV file, with columns headers in the first row; Which clause do you add to your MySQL command?

 - [ ] JOIN
 - [ ] WITH HEADERS